singhmankrit/ant-colony-simulation/journal.md

 ### Planning
 @mankritsingh will be creating the initial world, setting up the colony, food source, obstacles and how the ants will move(including pheromones)

-@npaarts will work on computing obeservables for the simulation
+@npaarts will work on computing observables for the simulation

 @rjuyal will work on making the animation and making things configurable